-Once you sign up for your free IFTTT account, you start connecting different channels such as email or Facebook.
-IFTTT has 100 channels in all, and it is constantly adding to its lineup.
+Once you sign up for your free IFTTT account, you can start connecting different channels such as email or Facebook.
+IFTTT has more than 200 channels in all, and it is constantly adding to its lineup.

 Here are the major social media services that work with IFTTT: